Discrimination, Discriminatory Harassment, and Hate Crimes

 Office of Student Conduct Process (for allegations involving students)

 After the investigation process is completed by the Office of Safety and Security and their report is received by the Office of Student Conduct, the Student Conduct Process will be initiated.
 If a student is the alleged perpetrator, the Student Conduct Committee Hearing process will be used to address the allegations.
-Throughout the process, the Office of Student Conduct will communicate with the alleged victim about opportunities for participation, information, and support.
+Throughout the process, the Office of Student Conduct will communicate with the reporting person about opportunities for participation, information, and support.
 The process is outlined on the Student Conduct website.

 Please Note: The Student Conduct Process is separate from any criminal charges a person may choose to pursue with law enforcement.